aerospike/aerospike-kubernetes-operator/helm-charts/aerospike-cluster/README.md

                         - Fields are their types are same as `AerospikeCluster.spec.aerospikeConfig`
                     - `id` - Identifier for the rack
                         - type: `integer`
-                    - `nodeName` - K8s Node name for setting rack affinity.
-Rack pods will be deployed in given k8s Node
+                    - `nodeName` - Kubernetes node name for setting rack affinity.
+Rack pods will be deployed in given Kubernetes node
                         - type: `string`
                     - `rackLabel` - Racklabel for setting rack affinity.
-Rack pods will be deployed in k8s nodes having rackLabel `{aerospike.com/rack-label:<rack-label>}`
+Rack pods will be deployed in Kubernetes nodes having rackLabel `{aerospike.com/rack-label:<rack-label>}`
                         - type: `string`
                     - `region` - Region name for setting rack affinity.
 Rack pods will be deployed to given Region
                         - type: `string`